jColeChanged/jColeChanged.github.io/_posts/2010-12-09-lisp-has-average-performance-in-google-ai-competition.md

 title: Lisp Has Average Performance in Google AI Competition
 published: true
 ---

-A while back a [blog][1] at [r-chart][2] analyzed the Google AI Competition rankings.
+A [blog][1] at [r-chart][2] analyzed Google AI Competition rankings.
 That blog post inspired me to try applying some of the things I've been learning about in courses offered through Carnegie Mellon's Open Learning Initiative.

 The first step was to get the data.
 To do that I used a really cool scraping library called [Enlive][3] which lets you scrape HTML using CSS selectors.
 Enlive is actually a templating library, but it allows for such clean separation of presentation and logic that it handles scraping too.

 Here is a [public google spreadsheet][4] that has the scraped data.